Standing on the Shoulder of Giants: Background

 The album's title misquotes an expression by Sir Isaac Newton: "If I have seen further, it is by standing on the shoulders of giants".
-Noel Gallagher saw the quote on the edge of a £2 coin while in a pub, and liked it so much he thought it would be a suitable name for Oasis' new album.
+Noel saw the quote on the edge of a £2 coin while in a pub, and liked it so much he thought it would be a suitable name for Oasis' new album.
 He then wrote the name on the side of a cigarette packet while drunk, and upon awakening in the morning, he realised he had written "Standing on the Shoulder of Giants".
 He had also accidentally written "a bum title" on the packet instead of "album title".

 Noel decided to drop the equipment used in the three previous albums and instead buy "loads of really weird pedals, old guitars, and small amps" as the lack of a deadline on the album allowed him to "take quite a few days just messing around" and experiment with new musical landscapes.
-Noel was forced to play nearly all the instruments on the album, aided by some additional musicians; due to the departure of two founding band members (guitarist Bonehead and bassist Guigsy) while the album was still being recorded, their parts were re-recorded for legal reasons.
+Noel played nearly all the instruments on the album himself.
+He was aided by some additional musicians, including Paul Stacey, who contributed bass guitar on four tracks and keyboards and additional guitar on "Fuckin' in the Bushes"; Mark Coyle contributed sitar and 12-string acoustic guitar to "Little James"; Mark Feltham and Charlotte Glasson contributed harmonica and flute, respectively, to "Gas Panic!"
+Due to the departure of two founding band members (guitarist Bonehead and bassist Guigsy) while the album was still being recorded, their parts were re-recorded for legal reasons.
 The album features Noel and Liam Gallagher alongside drummer Alan White, who are also the only ones depicted on the sleeve of the album.
-Guitarist Gem Archer and bassist Andy Bell (Bonehead's and Guigsy replacement respectively) would be officially included in the band shortly after the album's release.
+Guitarist Gem Archer and bassist Andy Bell (Bonehead's and Guigsy's replacements, respectively) would be officially included in the band shortly after the album's release.